Events & Resources

 Trump considers more tariff reprieves for generic drugs

 The news: President Trump amended an executive order to include generic drugs among the products eligible for lower tariffs.
-Generic pharmaceuticals could get lower-than-established reciprocal tariff rates if trading partners make deals, per the memo issued late Friday.
+Generic pharmaceuticals could get lower-than-established reciprocal tariff rates if trading partners make deals, per a White House memo.

-• A recent deal with Europe caps tariffs on generics and active pharmaceutical ingredients at 15%.
+• A deal with the European Union last month caps tariffs on generics and active pharmaceutical ingredients from Europe at 15%.

 You've read 0 of 2 free articles this month.